Code-Institute-Submissions/my-second-milestone-project-1/README.md

 All fonts, images and other attributes have been changed accordingly to fit different screen sizes.
 Media queries have<br>
 been used to make them work.

+## Manual testing

+#### Summary:

+Hours, days and weeks were spent testing Random Number Game throughout its development, which is a testament to the quality<br>
+of the game.
+The following scenarios were successfully tested:

+1. Game behaviour

+The game allows only number input as player guess, this is compared with the computer random number which I tagged as<br>
+Mystery number and a report called guessResult is generated in three folds.
+It is either: a   The guess is higher or<br>
+b   The guess is lower or<br>
+c   The guess is right.<br>
+These were manually checked to ensure that the codes are working properly.

+2. Modal behaviour

+This was manually tested to ensure that it renders appropriately.
+The test reveals that the modal will open but not able<br> to close when it is within a container.
+This was rectified after it was taken out of the container into its separate div<br>
+and class of panel.

+3. Input behaviour

+The input type is set to number as a requirement.
+This too was manually tested to ensure that it does not accept letters<br>
+and symbols.
+It renders correctly.

 # Deployment

 The site was developed using Gitpod full template - workspace to commit and push to GitHub.<br>
 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight<br>
 from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

 ## The following steps can be taken to access my page from the GitHub repository.